sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/servers.md

 ### Import OAS Definition

-When you import an OAS API definition, Tyk analyses the `servers` section of the definition so that it can automatically configure the upstream URL and the listen path for the Tyk API, as follows:
+When you import an OAS API definition, Tyk analyzes the `servers` section of the definition so that it can automatically configure the upstream URL and the listen path for the Tyk API, as follows:

-The servers section is analysed only if there is no `upstreamUrl` query parameter used together with the import API.
+The servers section is analyzed only if there is no `upstreamUrl` query parameter used together with the import API.
 If an upstreamUrl was specified, that will be used as the upstream for the API and the servers section will be ignored.

 The servers section may contain multiple upstream URLs.
-Currently, Tyk only analyses the first entry in the list, and uses it as the upstream URL if it is valid.
+Currently, Tyk only analyzes the first entry in the list, and uses it as the upstream URL if it is valid.
 For example:

 For the following imported OAS server section
 ```.json